 Over one billion people in 192 countries are expected to participate in Earth Day activities, making it the largest civic observance in the world.

 5. HOST AN EVENT TO CLEAN AND BEAUTIFY YOUR COMMUNITY.

 Get a group of friends together to clean your local park, school grounds, or neighborhood streets.
-Pick up trash and recycle the cans, bottles, and plastic.
-Celebrate your accomplishments by planting some flowers and trees!
+Next, pick up trash and then recycle the cans, bottles, and plastic.
+Finally, celebrate your accomplishments by planting some flowers and trees!

 6. OPT OUT.

-You can save trees and reduce landfill waste with a quick phone call or email.
-Take some time on Earth Day and contact all those retailers who send you catalogs and direct mail packages that just end up in the trash.
+You can save trees and reduce landfill waste with by making a quick phone call or sending an email.
+Take time on Earth Day to contact retailers who send unwanted catalogs and direct mail packages that end up in the trash.
 Opt for emails instead.
-Also change your paper billing statements to online statements.
-Start a social media campaign to encourage your friends and family to do the same.
+Furthermore, change your paper billing statements to online statements.
+Lastly, start a social media campaign to encourage your friends and family to do the same.

 7. PLANT YOUR OWN VEGETABLE GARDEN.

 Buying produce from local farmers not only guarantees you fresher fruits and vegetables, but it also helps the environment.
 According to the Center for Urban Education about Sustainable Agriculture (CUESA), food in the U.S. travels an average of 1,500 miles to get to your plate.
 This uses large amounts of natural resources (especially fossil fuels).
 Sustainable agriculture, however, uses fewer resources and reduces pollution to our water, land, and air.

 9. CONSERVE ENERGY.

 Walk, ride your bike, take public transportation, or car pool to work and social activities.
 In addition, turn off lights and unplug appliances and chargers when not in use.
 Take shorter showers and don’t leave the water running when brushing your teeth or washing dishes.